X-E-n-G/awesome-macos-setup/README.md

 It will then also generate SSH keys and your public key will be copied to your clipboard, ready to be pasted in GitHub or whatever source control you use.

-## Configure OSX defaults
+## Configure MacOS defaults

-This will set a bunch of hidden OSX options to a more convenient state:
+This will set a bunch of hidden MacOS options to a more convenient state:

 * Expand "Save" and "Print" panels
 * Use current directory as default search scope in Finder